Dylan-Speight/real-world-application/README.md

 _**Functionality and Correctness**_

 Functionality (or correctness) is the conformity of the software with actual requirements and specifications.
 In fact this is the precendition attribute of an application, and maybe not a quality factor but we wanted to point that as the last quality factor, for taking attention: Quality factors are not meaningful when we are talking about unfunctional software.
 First, perform desired functionality and produce correct software, then apply quality factors on it.
-If you can perform both in paralel, it is the best.
+If you can perform both in parallel, it is the best.

 ### What libraries are being used in the app and why?